ekilmer/binaryninja-api/docs/dev/bnil-modifying.md

         );

         // Tell the new function that we are copying from an existing function
-        // (this transfers various metadata like block labels) newFunc->PrepareToCopyFunction(oldFunc);
+        // (this transfers various metadata like some block labels) newFunc->PrepareToCopyFunction(oldFunc);

         // Continues...